 - Pick up your own copy of the Rough Guide to London.
 Together with this sample London itinerary, it will be your best friend on-the-go.
 If your 3 days in London are part of a wider visit to England, consider adding the Rough Guide to England as well.

 - Did you know that over 20 million tourists visit London every year?
 This means that on any given day, you’ll not only need to share the city’s underground and sidewalks with thousands of others, but you’ll also need to patiently queue up in line to see London’s famous sites.
 If patience isn’t your thing, browse through this list of skip-the-line tickets as well as other special offers and quirky London tours.
 Planning on doing some heavy London sightseeing?
 Consider pre-purchasing the London Pass which includes free entry to many top attractions along with other perks.

 - Be sure to pack comfortable clothing for exploring London on foot.
 Have a look at the X Days In Y Packing List for clothing, apparel and gadget ideas.

-- Weather in London ranges from bearbly hot in the summer to mildly chilly during the winter months.
+- Weather in London ranges from bearably hot in the summer to mildly chilly during the winter months.
 However, there’s always a very high chance of rain throughout the year.
 Therefore, it’s best to dress in layers, pack a light rain jacket, wear water-resistant shoes and to pack a small umbrella.
 Though weather reports are notoriously wrong, it’s best to tune in and pack extra warm clothing in case of winter cold fronts.

 Restaurant & Theatre Reservations